learn-co-curriculum/hs-foundations-environment-setup/README.md

   [[ -s "/Users/$USER/.rvm/scripts/rvm" ]] && source "/Users/$USER/.rvm/scripts/rvm"  # This loads RVM into a shell session.
 ```

-##3.
+##2.
 Download Homebrew

 [Homebrew](http://brew.sh/.). is an awesome package manager, and makes downloading lots of software really easy.
 Download Homebrew by entering
 ```
-  ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"
+  ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 Once downloading is complete, you'll want to enter `brew doctor` to make sure you don't have any conflicts.

+##3.
+Let's make sure we have the correct and most updated version of Git.

+Update your version of git by entering `brew install git`

 ##4.
-Let's make sure we have the correct and most updated version of Git.
-To see what your current version is, enter `git version`
-To update our version, we enter `brew install git`

-##5.
 Installing RVM

 RVM stands for Ruby Version Manager.
 Programming languages, just like software, has newer and older versions.
 RVM allows you to have multiple versions of ruby installed on your computer that you can easily switch back and forth between.

 ```